musevlt/origin/docs/usage.rst

     emission lines, or regions exhibiting a particular statistical behaviour, caused by the presence of systematic residuals for instance.

-    The merged segmap computed previously is used to avoid cutting continuum objects.
-The
-    size of the areas is controlled with the ``minsize`` and ``maxsize`` keywords.
+    The merged segmentation map computed previously is used to avoid cutting continuum objects.
+The size of the areas is controlled with the ``minsize`` and ``maxsize`` keywords.

 Step 3: `~muse_origin.ComputePCAThreshold`
     Loop on each area and estimate the threshold for the PCA, using the